mustu/html---css/README.md

 The codes are supposed to be supported on all famous browsers, howwever there might be a possibililty of modifying some aspects of the code to suit your needs.

+These codes have been extracted and modified from W3schools templates, the HowTo section.

 Have fun!